Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 ![Temp Serial Output](/images/getting-started/losant-iot-dev-kits/builder-kit/temp-serial-output.png "Temp Serial Output")

-This firmware is publishing state every 15 seconds to the Losant platform.
+This firmware is publishing state every 15 seconds to the Losant Platform.
 The state includes the tempF and tempC attributes that we defined back when the device was added.
 This is also why we had to add the Conditional Workflow node to the Internet button (Workshop 1).
 Without the Conditional, you’d get an email every time the device published temperature, which is likely not what you want.

 ### Build a Dashboard